Felix Faust: One Year Later

-One year after Infinite Crisis, Faust escapes, transfers Red Tornado's soul into a human body, and steals his original android body for his purposes.
-In Justice League of America (vol. 2) #13, Faust appears as a member of the Injustice League.
-Furthermore, he helps gather soil to create Genocide.
+One year after Infinite Crisis, Faust escapes from the Tower of Fate with the help of Black Adam.
+Working with Doctor Impossible, Professor Ivo, and Solomon Grundy, Faust poses as Deadman and offers Red Tornado an organic body.
+Red Tornado accepts, with Faust taking Red Tornado's original body for his own purposes.

+As a member of Cheetah's Secret Society of Super Villains, Felix Faust played a part in the creation of Genocide when he used his magic to animate the collected soil samples.

 The New 52

 In The New 52 continuity reboot, Felix Faust is the son of the sorcerer Majika and sold Sebastian's soul in an attempt to garner immortality (unlike the previous versions where he attempted to obtain magical power).
 In Forever Evil, Faust joins the Secret Society of Super Villains.

 DC Rebirth

-The character appears as one of the villains refusing to be hired by Henry Bendix to kill Midnighter and Apollo during DC Rebirth.
+In post-DC Rebirth continuity, Faust's backstory is further shown as he is still revealed to be the son of the sorcerer Majika.
+Around the 1500s, Felix Faust was also an active dark practitioner and master sorcerer and formed an alliance with Vandal Savage.
+Around this time, he encountered a time-traveling Robin and Superboy.

 Powers and abilities

 Felix Faust is commonly portrayed as a master sorcerer, possessing extensive knowledge of the supernatural and the ability to manipulate organic matter through his mastery of dark arts.
 He demonstrates proficiency in various forms of magic, including black magic and soul magic, the latter in which he specializes in alongside his son.
 These magical abilities enable him to perform a wide range of feats, such as energy manipulation, resurrection, communing with the deceased, teleportation, elemental control, intangibility, illusion casting, telepathy, and scrying.
 To utilize mystical powers, Felix relies on spell books, scrolls, familiars, or sometimes strikes bargains with demonic entities.

 The character also possess a few limitations.
-Felix Faust's ability to achieve his full potential as a sorcerer has been limited since his encounter with Dr. Mist and his spirit being within the body of occult dabbler and human Dreken Drache.
+Felix Faust's ability to achieve his full potential as a sorcerer has been limited since his encounter with Doctor Mist and his spirit being within the body of occult dabbler and human Dreken Drache.
 Additionally, he lacks proficiency in hand-to-hand combat.
 In the New 52 continuity, he was initially regarded as a third-rate wizard who resorted to making Faustian deals to augment his powers, which had the unintended consequence of giving him a ghastly appearance.
 Furthermore, Felix has limitations in manipulating certain forms of pure magic, being classified as a "dark magician."
 Any attempt to manipulate such magic poses a risk of death for him, necessitating the use of a medium to channel and utilize it effectively.